Master's Thesis Submission Form

 Acknowledgements: Optional; must have page number

-Download a copy of these SDSU APA EdD Formatting Guidelines here.
+Download a copy of these SDSU EdD and DrPh Dissertation Formatting Guidelines here.

 If you choose not to format the approved dissertation yourself, please see the Optional Montezuma Formatting section below.
 You can also find contact information for freelance formatters (who are not Aztec Shops or SDSU employees) here: Optional Professional Support